Culture of Korea: Cuisine

 Rice is the staple food of Korea.
 Having been an almost exclusively agricultural country until recently, the essential recipes in Korea are shaped by this experience.
 The main crops in Korea are rice, barley, and beans, but many supplementary crops are used.
 Fish and other seafood are also important because Korea is a peninsula.

 Fermented recipes were also developed in early times and often characterize traditional Korean food.
 These include pickled fish and pickled vegetables.
 This kind of food provides essential proteins and vitamins during the winter.

 Kimchi is one of the famous foods of Korea.
-Kimchi is pickled vegetables which contain vitamins A and C, thiamine, riboflavin, iron, calcium, carotene, etc. There are many types of kimchi including cabbage kimchi, spring onion kimchi, cucumber kimchi, radish kimchi, and sesame kimchi.
+Kimchi is pickled vegetables which contain vitamins A and C, thiamine, riboflavin, iron, calcium, carotene, etc. There are many types of kimchi, including cabbage kimchi, diced radish kimchi, water kimchi, and cucumber kimchi.

 Side Dishes or (Banchan) are commonly eaten with meals in Korea.
 The main dish is almost always served with side dishes.
 Some commonly eaten side dishes are: Kimchi, Pickled Radish, Soybean Sprouts, Glass Noodles (Japchae), Cucumber Salad, and Seasoned Spinach.